 "I fucking LOVE IT!
 It's gonna sell out!"
 Mort said a little too loud.
-A proper-church-looking family at an adjacent table turned abruptly to look at them over their shoulders.
+A proper-church-looking family at an adjacent table turned abruptly to glare at them disapprovingly over their shoulders.
 Mort stuck his tongue out at them and laughed.
 Robin and Gene smiled.